Dan Shaughnessy: Career

-Considered by some Red Sox fans and players as being overly negative and critical, he earned the pejorative nickname "Curly-Haired Boyfriend" from former Red Sox player Carl Everett.
+The 1980s Boston Celtics team furnished Shaughnessy with the sobriquet "Shank" for the often unflattering and critical nature of his articles.
+Red Sox player Carl Everett, during a heated discussion with sportswriter Gordon Edes in September 2000, referred to Shaughnessy as the "curly-haired boyfriend", a nickname sometimes referenced by Red Sox fans.

-In an October 2005 column Shaugnnessy revealed information detailing negotiations between then-Red Sox general manager Theo Epstein and Red Sox CEO Larry Lucchino.
+In an October 2005 column, Shaughnessy revealed information detailing negotiations between then-Red Sox general manager Theo Epstein and Red Sox CEO Larry Lucchino.
 Shaughnessy and other Globe writers were accused by writers at the Boston Herald of routinely reporting information leaked from the Red Sox front office (the Red Sox were 17.75 percent owned by The New York Times Company, the Globe's parent company).
-Then–Boston Herald columnist Tony Massarotti accused Red Sox management of smearing Epstein and suggested the Globes coverage of the negotiations may be conflicted because of the Times ownership in the team.
+Tony Massarotti, then a Boston Herald columnist, accused Red Sox management of smearing Epstein and suggested the Globes coverage of the negotiations may be conflicted because of the Times ownership in the team.
 In the weeks leading up to Epstein's decision, Red Sox owner John Henry said the leaks "had to stop".

-In 2013, Shaughnessy and Cleveland Indians manager Terry Francona released Francona, a biography focusing on Francona's years as manager of the Red Sox.
+In 2013, Shaughnessy and Terry Francona released Francona, a biography focusing on Francona's years as manager of the Red Sox.
 The book immediately became a best-seller.

 On December 8, 2015, Shaughnessy was named the 2016 recipient of the J. G. Taylor Spink Award, presented annually by the Baseball Writers' Association of America "for meritorious contributions to baseball writing".
 He was presented with the award during induction weekend at the National Baseball Hall of Fame in July 2016.

+Shaughnessy was named the 2026 recipient of the Red Smith Award, presented annually by the Associated Press Sports Editors (APSE) organization for outstanding contributions to sports journalism.
+He was formally presented with the award in Arlington, Virginia, on July 17, 2026.